⏱ 7 min read📅 Updated 2026💶 €€ Mid-range✈️ Best: May–Oct

 Munich is a city of stunning contrasts.
 It is home to some of the world's most advanced high-tech and automotive industries (BMW), yet its residents still proudly wear traditional Tracht on weekends.
 From surfing the standing wave in the middle of the English Garden to exploring opulent royal palaces, Munich offers a flawlessly clean, safe, and surprisingly relaxed European city break.

-Is Munich your perfect match?
+Is Munich really your perfect match?

 Munich possesses a concept called Gemütlichkeit—a state of warmth, friendliness, and good cheer.
 You feel it instantly when you sit down at a shared wooden table in a shaded beer garden on a Sunday afternoon, surrounded by locals enjoying life.